 "Той харесва кучето му": He likes his (another man's) dog

 This applies to all third person subjects (singular and plural).

-For other subjects there is no ambiguity but you still have the option of using си:
+For other subjects there is no ambiguity but you can still use си:

 "Харесвам кучето ми": I like my dog